Frequently Asked Questions about GPS Visualizer

 .txtTab-delimited text

-Q. I have a Garmin Forerunner, and I don't want my entire Logbook to be mapped; how can I only map some of the tracks?
+I have a large GPX file or Garmin Logbook/TCX file, and I don't want my entire file to be mapped; how can I only map some of the tracks?

 A.

-Split the Logbook XML file into individual runs and upload them separately.
-You could do it by hand using a text editor, but it's a lot easier to use my Logbook Splitter utility.
+Split the GPX or Logbook file into individual runs and upload them separately.
+You could do it by hand using a text editor, but it's a lot easier to use GPS Visualizer's GPX/Logbook Splitter utility.

 A.